 The After Hours Gaming League involves more than just trying to win – this new and modern twist on the traditional corporate sports league encourages teamwork, fun, and friendly competition while supporting charity.
 It also showcases the gaming communities within these companies, attracting the attention of potential employees and providing a more realistic depiction of gamers as smart and successful professionals that you won’t find in Hollywood.

-Season Three runs January to April 2013 and is the biggest season yet!
-With over 80 teams from 50 companies, the competition will be fiercer than ever.
-Follow the action every week by watching up and coming personalities cast our matches in our "So You Think You Can Cast" competition.
+Season Five start January 2015 and will be the biggest season yet!
+We're expecting over 200 teams across five different games so the competition will be fiercer than ever.
+Follow the action every week right here at afterhoursgaming.tv!
+Interested in getting contacted for next season?
 Send us a message at email@example.com to join in the fun!

 What is DayTV?

 Day9.TV is a division of Jink.Tv, Inc. which was founded in 2009 by Sean Plott and Eric Burkhart, two university graduates of Harvey Mudd College who have become evangelists for gaming, eSports and the gamer lifestyle.
-Capitalizing on innovations in video streaming technology, Eric and Sean offer fresh, smart Internet television content for gamers, with more than 6 million views a month.
+Capitalizing on innovations in video streaming technology, Eric and Sean offer fresh, smart Internet television content for gamers, with millions of monthly views.

 In 2010, Plott was named PC Gamer’s “Gamer of the Year.”
-In 2011 he was honored on the Forbes “30 Under 30” list for entertainment.
-DayTV has been featured on NPR’s “All Things Considered,” and Chicago Public Radio as well as The Economist, PCWorld, Kotaku, and Business Insider.
+In 2011 he was honored on the Forbes “30 Under 30” list for entertainment and again in 2014 for games.
+DayTV has been featured on NPR’s “All Things Considered,” and Chicago Public Radio as well as The Economist, PCWorld, Kotaku, Business Insider, and more.

 What is StarCraft?